Experience the Ottawa Winterlude 2023

 Celebrate winter in Canada at the Ottawa Winterlude Festival

-The only thing we have to get used to is that as soon as we enter warm rooms, we first have to peel off most of our layers of clothing before we feel comfortable in the heated buildings again.
+The only thing we have to get used to is that as soon as we enter warm rooms, we first have to peel off most of our layers of clothing before we feel comfortable again in the heated buildings.
 We do that often.
 When the icy winds cut our cheeks too much, we look for a café or a shelter.
 There we can warm up our cold faces before continuing our exploration of the Ottawa Winterlude.
-We're not the only ones in the cafes.
-Hot chocolate, cappucino and hot apple cider are flowing in abundance these days.
+We're not the only ones in the cafés.
+Hot chocolate, cappucino and hot apple cider flow in abundance these days.
 Best served with BeaverTails, a pastry quintessentially Ottawa and Ottawa Winterlude.
 Tongues of dough fried in fat, shaped like a beaver tail, are refined with sweet ingredients: cream, sliced bananas, Oreo crumbs or Nutella.
 These are available in stalls on the Rideau Canal or originally on Byward Market.

 Here's how Canadians do it: they roam the city with their kids and visit the venues where activities and events take place at the Ottawa Winterlude.
 They enjoy the winter weather and snow.
 We see children rolling in snowdrifts and their parents laughing as they watch their offspring play.
 Ice and snow?
 It's just part of winter here.